 Students with grade Fx or F at an exam are entitled to take another exam as long as the course is provided in order to achieve grade E at least.
 A student with E is not entitled to another examination to raise his/her degree.
 Students who received grade Fx or F on exams twice from the same examiner can request to be evaluated by another examiner on the next occasion.
 Such request should be sent to the Director of Studies.
+The exam must be submitted no later than one week after completion of the course in order to be examined during the current semester.
+If the examination is submitted later than within the stated deadline, an examination will be conducted in connection with the course being given the next semester or at the time of the reexamination.
 Plagiarism, cheating and unauthorized collaboration (collusion) As a student, you are responsible for knowing the regulations in relation to examinations and similar situations.
 Extensive information is available at the website of the Department of Sociology as well as the Stockholm University website (www.su.se/rules).
 Teachers are obliged to report suspected cheating or plagiarism.
 If suspicions can be confirmed it will be brought before the Disciplinary Committee and may lead to suspension.
 Example of plagiarism is to copy a text or sentences, word by word or close to, without referring to the source.
 This applies also to text of your own previous writing.
 Cheating includes bringing unauthorized aids to a sit-in exam, such as mobile phones.
 To form study groups together with fellow students is enriching and time saving, but when it comes to examinations you need to be meticulous about working independently (if not otherwise instructed) to avoid collusion.
 Interim Students can request to have examination according to this syllabus up to three semesters after it has stopped to be valid.
 Such request should be sent to the Director of Studies.
 Limitations No admission to the course is possible for anyone who has passed the course SO7120 Population Processes 7.5 credits or the course unit Population Processes 7.5 credits within the course Demography, Interdisciplinary Magister Course.
-Required reading Castles, S., de Haas, H. & Miller, M.J.
-(2014).
-The age of migration.
-International population movements in the modern world (5th edition).
-Basingstoke: Palgrave Macmillan.
-Articles.
+Required reading Current literature list is available no later than two months before the start of the course.